samuelxyz/trialyzer/README.md

 A sequence of physical key locations on the board, each associated with the finger used for that key.
 Trialyzer collects data on the typing speeds of different tristrokes using its built-in typing test, then applies it to analyze a selected layout by associating those tristrokes with text trigrams.

 (Note: Different fingermap-board combinations may have some tristrokes in common; for instance, all tristrokes involving the top and home row are identical between `traditional`-`ansi` and `angle_iso`-`iso`.
 Moreover, though the right hand is in a different position in `angle_iso`-`iso` versus `angle_wide_iso`-`iso`, the shape of each tristroke on the right hand is identical.
 Trialyzer will detect these commonalities, and allow the relevant typing speed data to be shared between different boards.)

+## Nstroke categories

+### Subcategories

+These subcategories are ways to further distinguish the major categories in the next sections.

+**inward, outward**
+This is based on the *fingers* used for a series of keys. **Inward** means a finger closer to the pinky is used earlier, and a finger closer to the thumb is used later. **Outward** means the opposite.
+(Think of where the keys are located on the physical board.)

+**skipgram/skipstroke**
+This refers to the bigram/bistroke formed by the first and third keys in a trigram/tristroke.

+**scissor**
+This is when neighboring fingers are used to strike keys that are a distance of at least 2 apart on the board (Euclidean distance).
+Nstrokes with scissors tend to be slower and less comfortable than non-scissors.
+- **In tristrokes,** scissors may occur between the first and second keypresses, or between the second and third.
+If both occur, the tristroke is categorized as `scissor.twice`.
+A scissor may also occur in the skipstroke, as with `b` and `e` in qwerty's `bae`, in which case the tristroke is categorized as `scissor_skip`.
+Finally, there is `scissor_and_skip`, which indicates that both a regular scissor and a `scissor.skip` are present.

+### Bistroke categories

+**alt**
+A bistroke using both hands.

+**roll**
+A bistroke using one hand.

+**sfr (same finger repeat)**
+A bistroke where the same finger is used twice to strike the same key.

+**sfb (same finger bigram)**
+A bistroke where the same finger is used twice to strike different keys.

+### Tristroke categories

+**alt**
+A tristroke where you switch hands twice.
+Another way to think about it is that the first and third keys are struck with one hand, while the escond key is struck with the other hand.
+Must not use the same finger more than once.

+**roll**
+A tristroke where you switch hands once.
+Another way to think about it is that the first and third keys are struck with different hands.
+Must not use the same finger more than once.

+**onehand**
+A tristroke typed entirely with the same hand, and which is entirely inward or entirely outward.
+Must not use the same finger more than once.

+**redirect**
+A tristroke typed entirely with the same hand, and which is a mix of inward and outward.
+Must not use the same finger more than once.

+**sft (same finger trigram)**
+A tristroke that uses the same finger for all three keys.

+**sfr (same finger repeat)**
+A tristroke that uses the same finger twice in a row to strike the same key.
+Must not be an **sft**.
+- Subcategories of **sfr** are based on what happens with the remaining key - if there is a hand change, it is **sfr.alt**; if not, it is **sfr.roll**.

+**sfb (same finger bigram)**
+A tristroke that uses the same finger twice in a row to strike different keys.
+Must not be an **sft**.
+- Subcategories of **sfb** are based on what happens with the remaining key - if there is a hand change, it is **sfb.alt**; if not, it is **sfb.roll**.

+**sfs (same finger skipgram)**
+A tristroke that uses the same finger for the first and third keys.
+Must not be an **sft**.
+- Subcategories of **sfs** are based on what happens with the middle key - if it is on the other hand, the subcategory is **sfs.alt**; if it is on the same hand, the tristroke is **sfs.trill** if the first and third key are the same, and **sfs.redirect** if not.